nikovett/charging-planner/README.md

 ## Dashboard

 A GitHub Pages dashboard is included at `index.html`.
-It fetches the latest plan JSONs from `data/` and `config.yaml` directly from the repository — no token or backend needed.
+It fetches the latest plan JSONs and `config.json` from `data/` directly from the repository — no token or backend needed.

 Features: